31 Sights in Zamora, Spain (with Map and Images)

 20. Centro de Interpretación de las Ciudades Medievales

-The interpretation center of medieval cities is an exhibition space located in the Spanish city of Zamora dedicated to spreading what the cities of Europe were during the Middle Ages, with special attention to the Zamora capital itself.
+The Medieval Cities Interpretation Centre is an exhibition space located in the Spanish city of Zamora dedicated to disseminating what the cities of Europe were like during the Middle Ages, with special attention to the capital of Zamora itself.

-Wikipedia: Centro de Interpretación de las Ciudades Medievales (ES), Website
+Wikipedia: Centro de Interpretación de las Ciudades Medievales (ES)

 21. Iglesia y Convento del Tránsito